khaors/geocompr/main.md

 The `raster` file format (native to the `raster` package) is used when a file extension is invalid or missing.
 Some raster file formats come with additional options.
 You can use them with the `options` parameter.[^2]
-For example, GeoTIFF allows to compress the output raster with the `COMPRESS` option^[Find out about GeoTIFF options under http://www.gdal.org/frmt_gtiff.html.]:
+For example, GeoTIFF allows you to compress the output raster with the `COMPRESS` option^[Find out about GeoTIFF options under http://www.gdal.org/frmt_gtiff.html.]:

 ```r